(News article for September 2, 2023)

-While white (“Irish”) potatoes are considered a cool-season crop rather than a warm-season one, they can also be planted between now and mid-September.
+While white (“Irish”) potatoes are considered a cool-season crop rather than a warm-season one, you can plant them between August and mid-September for a fall harvest.

 Let me know if you have questions.